Skip to content

 By default, JAX compiles a function lazily on its first real call.
 For a VecEnv, the first step kicks off XLA compilation and can take anywhere from a couple of seconds up to a minute, depending on env complexity.

 This cost can be pretty annoying during a training run, so we've added a compile() method to VecEnv.
-With this, you can create your own setup stages in advance, and cache the XLA-compiled kernels (default: ~/.cache/envrax/xla_cache) too! 😉
+With this, you can create your own setup stages in advance, and cache the XLA-compiled kernels (default: .jax_cache in the project root) too! 😉

 Here's how to use it: